singularityware/singularityware.github.io/pages/docs/user-docs/docs-bootstrap.md

 {% include toc.html %}

-## The header fields:
+## The header:

 ### Bootstrap:
 The `Bootstrap: ` keyword identifies the Singularity module that will be used for building the core components of the operating system.
+The module that you choose using `Bootstrap: ` defines the other keywords and values are needed/make sense in the header.
 There are several supported modules at the time of this writing:

-##### **yum**
+#### **yum**

 The YUM bootstrap module uses YUM on the host system to bootstrap the core operating system that exists within the container.
 This module is applicable for bootstrapping distributions like Red Hat, Centos, and Scientific Linux.
 When using the `yum` bootstrap module, several other keywords may also be necessary to define: